Our School App Stay connected on the go...

 Our aim is to ensure the highest possible achievement for all students, from the full spectrum of communities that we serve.
-The department reflects a whole-school ethos which values highly the range of skills and experience students bring to us.
+Our whole-school ethos highly values the range of skills and experience students bring to us.

-• 78% speak a language other than English at home.
+• 72% speak a language other than English at home.
 Within this proportion, the majority are UK born.
-In terms of English language support, our department caters mainly to the needs of those who have arrived in the UK in the last 2 years, – about 5%
+In terms of English language support, we cater mainly to the needs of those who have arrived in the UK in the last 2 years.

 English for Beginners